Skip over main navigation

 Trustees

-Our governance team serve in a voluntary capacity on two board - GalGael Trust and GalGael Enterprise.
+Our governance team serve in a voluntary capacity on two boards - GalGael Trust and GalGael Enterprise.
 They ensure robust governance of our organisation and overall sustainability of GalGael.

 Expand